AlgoMole/GeoBFN/README.md

 > - You probably will be prompted to enter your wandb api key, you can skip this by adding `--no_wandb` to the command

 > [!TIP]
-> - Better run the training command inside a tmux session, as it takes long time to finish training
+> - Better run the training command inside a tmux session, as it takes long time to finish training.
+>
 > - exiting from container wound't stop the container, run `make` from host at `GeoBFN/docker` to log in the running container again. if really need to kill the container run `make kill` from `GeoBFN/docker`.